Eleuterio Ramírez: Tributes

 A statue was opened in 1915 in Plaza Montt Varas, Santiago.
 His ashes lie within the "Infantry Regiment No. 2 Maipo" (former 2nd Line) located in Playa Ancha, Valparaíso.
 His crypt mausoleum was inaugurated in 1937 by President Arturo Alessandri Palma, and can be accessed by civilians.

+Family

+Ramírez was the grandfather of the painter Herminia Arrate, who served as Provisional First Lady of Chile during 1932.